 - Power Factor

-- Power factor of AC equipment greater than 500 VA shall be between 0.85 lagging and unity when operating at 50 percent or more of its rated load current in steady state condition.
-AC equipment shall not have leading power factor when operating at more than 100 VA.
+- The power factor of AC equipment greater than 500 VA shall be between 0.85 lagging and unity when operating at 50 percent or more of its rated load current in steady-state condition.
+AC equipment shall not have a leading power factor when operating at more than 100 VA.